huntscript/huntscript/README.md

+# 👋 Welcome to HuntScript!

-👋 Hello, I'm Ken, and I'm excited to welcome you to HuntScript!
+Hello, I'm Ken, and I'm excited to welcome you to HuntScript!

 🎯 Whether you're already a seasoned script hunter or aspire to become one, HuntScript is tailor-made for individuals like you.